 Here are some things to think about when deploying solar panels.

-Important: Before inserting the battery, solar and button cables, double check that you are connecting them to the correct sockets (labelled “BATTERY”, “SOLAR” and “BTN”).
+Before inserting the battery, solar and button cables, double check that you are connecting them to the correct sockets (labeled “BATTERY”, “SOLAR” and “BTN”).
 Inserting cables into the wrong sockets can permanently damage your FieldKit.

 Optimize Sun Exposure for Solar Panels